judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - [William B. Taylor](https://www.usip.org/people/william-b-taylor) - Executive Vice President (ex-ambassador to the Ukraine)
 - [Linda Bishai](https://www.linkedin.com/in/linda-bishai-0602a48/) - N. Africa
-- "Peace Corps with a budget"
+- "Peace Corps with a budget."
 - Independent Federal Government Institute
 - Non-violent dispute resolution
 - Funded by State Department
   - Works in partnership
-  - Not part of embassy system
+  - Not part of the embassy system
 - Has a division specializing in leveraging technology to solve global issues
 - Thoughts on:
-  - Egyptian Revolution - youth wanted change, oldeer wanted stability.
-Youth got their way but then elected the Muslim Brotherhood.
-Parents said, we told you so, be careful what you ask for!""
+  - Egyptian Revolution - youth wanted to change; older wanted stability.
+The youth got their way but then elected the Muslim Brotherhood.
+Parents said, "we told you so, be careful what you ask for!"
-  - Egyptian Counter-Revolution - youth and parents revolt together against the Muslim Brotherhood but then the parents influenced the youth to vote for stability, and nothing was more stable than the military leaders.
+  - Egyptian Counter-Revolution - youth and parents revolt together against the Muslim Brotherhood, but then the parents influenced the youth to vote for stability, and nothing was more stable than the military leaders.
   - Russian sanctions:
     - Artic oil - no access to western frilling technology or financing
-    - Defense - no access to western ilitary technology or support (as they had been doing with Ukraine, who is getting stronger).
+    - Defense - no access to western military technology or support (as they had been doing with Ukraine, which is getting stronger).
-    - Rate of Syrian refugees has only increased sincee Putin started bombing "ISIS"
+    - Rate of Syrian refugees has only increased since Putin started bombing "ISIS."
     - G7 (not G8) because Russia invaded Ukraine and does not want to play by the international rules
   - MENA:
     - The Peace Institute doesn't work with the state actors.
-More the lower levels, mid-career, mid-socioeeconomic groups.
+More the lower levels, mid-career, mid-socioeconomic groups.
 More grassroots.
 More institutions and NGOs, not the State Department.
   - Electorial and Civic Education
-    - Not doing this in Egypt (too difficult for US)
+    - Not doing this in Egypt (too difficult for the U.S.)
-    - Programs: how it works, conflict resolution, case studies and comparitive research (search for understanding)
+    - Programs: how it works, conflict resolution, case studies, and comparative research (search for understanding)

 #### [Dr. Jon Alterman ](https://www.linkedin.com/in/jon-alterman-6489633)